Aetherinox/marked-alert-fa/README.md

 <br />

-Within your `.js` file, utilize something similar to:
+Within your `.js` file, you can use the below example:

 <br />